SylviaOne/Repo-hub/README.md

-## This furniture store keeps emailing me, all I wanted was one night stand!
+## I used to be a banker, but I lost interest.